 |Position:||Special Teams Coordinator/Tight Ends Coach|

-Kostich saw his position groups contribute a great deal to the team's 2015 success as UND won seven games for the first time since the 2011 season.
+The same was true in 2015 when his position groups contributed a great deal to that team's success.
+UND won seven games for the first time since the 2011 season.
 Senior fullback Zach Adler was named to the All-Big Sky second team after catching 18 passes for 179 yards and three touchdowns and helping pave the way for a record-breaking ground game that amassed 2,645 yards.

 In his first season at UND, Kostich coached three of his players to All-Big Sky honors, including Taubenheim, who earned third-team honors after leading all FCS rookies with those 16 made field goals.

 Taubenheim connected on 11 of his final 12 attempts during the season and hit a game-winner from 35 yards out with four seconds remaining to upset No. 22 Northern Arizona.
 Adler also had a productive season en route to honorable mention All-Big Sky honors as a tight end.
 He finished second on the team with 24 receptions and led the team with 265 receiving yards.

 Adler and fullback Dwayne Pecosky, who also collected honorable mention honors, were key blockers for a run game that found its footing late in the season, averaging 170.0 ypg in the final five contests.

 Kostich arrived in Grand Forks after a five-year stint that spanned two coaching staffs at Minnesota.
 In his first role as an offensive intern on head coach Tim Brewster's staff, Kostich worked with the tight ends and broke down opponent's defensive film from 2009-10.